xdrpp/stc/README.md

 To understand the included `goxdr` XDR compiler, see its [man page](goxdr/goxdr.1.md).

+# Run with Docker

+You can run stc with Docker.
+First build the container:

+    docker build -t xdrpp/stc -f Dockerfile .

+Then run stc against files in the local directory like this:

+    docker run --rm -it -v $PWD:/stc xdrpp/stc stc my_transaction.bin

+Define an alias to simplify this:

+    alias stc='docker run --rm -it -v $PWD:/stc xdrpp/stc stc $@'
+    stc my_transaction.bin

 # Disclaimer

 There is no warranty for the program, to the extent permitted by